ddmitov/perl-executing-browser/doc/SETTINGS.md

 ``shutdown_command`` is not needed if the local server uses a WebSocket connection to detect when PEB is disconnected and shut down on its own - see the [Tabula](https://github.com/ddmitov/tabula) application for an example.

 ## Selecting Files and Folders
-Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed of the name of the JavaScript settings object for the wanted dialog and a ``.dialog`` extension.
+Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed of the name of a JavaScript settings object for the wanted dialog and a ``.dialog`` extension.

 A JavaScript settings object for a filesystem dialog has only two object properties: